elusivecodes/fQuery/README.md

 Drop each element in or out of place.

-- `nodes` is a Query Selector string, an Array of elements, a HTMLElement or HTMLCollection.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
-- `options` is an Object containing properties to define how the animation should be handled.
+- `options` is an object containing properties to define how the animation should be handled.
-    - `direction` is a string of either *top*, *right*, *bottom* or *left* indicating the direction to drop from, and will default to *top*.
+    - `direction` is a string or function that returns either "*top*", "*right*", "*bottom*" or "*left*" indicating the direction to drop from, and will default to "*top*".
     - `duration` is the number of milliseconds that the animation should last, and will default to *1000*.
-    - `type` is a string of either *ease-in*, *ease-out*, *ease-in-out* or *linear* indicating the type of animation to run, and will default to *ease-in-out*.
+    - `type` is a string of either "*ease-in*", "*ease-out*", "*ease-in-out*" or "*linear*" indicating the type of animation to run, and will default to "*ease-in-out*".
     - `infinite` is a boolean indicating whether the animation should continue forever, and will default to *false*.

-This function returns a Promise, that will resolve after the animation has completed.
+This function returns a *Promise*, that will resolve after the animation has completed.

 ```javascript
 dom.dropIn(nodes, options);